Degeneration of log Calabi-Yau pairs via log canonical places: Introduction

+As a corollary, we see that there are no non-trivial weakly special semi-test configurations of $(X,\Delta;L)$ if $(X,\Delta)$ is a klt Calabi-Yau pair (e.g. \cite[Corollary 4.3]{Odaka12}).

-We emphasize here that our definition of weakly special collection is a little different from that in \cite[Appendix A]{BLX19}, as they define weakly special collections directly from weakly special test configurations, while our definition automatically contains the information of lc places (see Definition \ref{g-lc blowup}).
-Thus the above theorem is also a correspondence between weakly special test configurations and lc places of a given polarized lc CY pair.
+We emphasize here that our definition of weakly special collection is a little different from that in \cite[Appendix A]{BLX19}, as they define weakly special collections directly from weakly special semi-test configurations, while our definition automatically contains the information of lc places (see Definition \ref{g-lc blowup}).
+Thus the above theorem is also a correspondence between weakly special semi-test configurations and lc places of a given polarized lc CY pair.

+\begin{remark} For Theorem \ref{thm: main1} and Theorem \ref{thm: main3}, we have explained precisely what the correspondences mean in the both statements.
+We emphasize that such correspondences are not bijective.
+For example, given a weakly special collection as in Theorem \ref{thm: main3}, we could construct many weakly special semi-test configurations of $(X, \Delta; L)$ satisfying the requirements (see the proof of Theorem \ref{thm: g-global correspondence} and Remark \ref{rem: set of tc}). \end{remark}